A full circle for us, heading back to where Konpira Maru started, with all the fruit being sourced from Chalmers' organic Merbein vineyard.

 When sugar levels started to come close to ideal bottling levels, the cooling was used again to ensure the ferment slowed for consistency when bottling.
 Bottled with 14grams of sugar per litre and left for 2 weeks to finish ferment in bottle.
 Hand disgorged, topped, re-capped, cleaned, labeled and boxed for your drinking pleasure.
 12.6%.
 8792 bottles produced.

-Watermelon rind, Orangina and Redskin.
+Watermelon rind and Orangina.
 A little more subtle than it sounds but a totally delicious combination.
 Well-integrated carbonation with quite a fine bead for a pet nat.
 Not a lot of yeast funk, more about the fresh, bright aroma and dangerously drinkable (dare we say smashable?) mouth feel.